cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Topographic stresses on the Wenchuan faults are calculated on point sets representing the faults taken from coseismic slip models.
-We use the coseismic slip models of Shen et al. [2009], Feng et al. [2010], Qi et al. [2011], Zhang et al. [2012], and Fielding et al. [2013], and discard points above 851 m below sea level, as this is above the top of our halfspace model.
+We use the coseismic slip models of Shen et al. [2009], Feng et al. [2010], Tong et al. [2011], Qi et al. [2011], Zhang et al. [2011], and Fielding et al. [2013], and discard points above 851 m below sea level, as this is above the top of our halfspace model.
 The six directional stress tensor component are calculated at each point in the fault models through linear interpolation.
 Because the fault points are completely surrounded by the grid nodes at which topographic stresses were calculated and those nodes are spaced <1 km apart, the fault points cannot be more than a few hundred meters from the nearest grid node, so more sophisticated interpolation techniques (e.g., based on splines) are not necessary.
 We then resolve the topographic fault normal stress $\sigma_n^M$, down-dip shear stress $\tau_d^M$ and strike-slip shear stress $\tau_s^M$ at each point in the coseismic slip models.

 ## Results of topographic stress calculations on the Wenchuan faults

-Topographic stresses on the Wenchuan faults are significant, on the order of
+Topographic stresses on the Wenchuan faults are in the 1--10s of MPa range.
+$\sigma_{zz}^M$ is the typically the largest of the 'cardinal' compressive stresses, though

+![Topographic normal stress $\sigma_n^M$ (colors), slip magnitude (contours, 1 m interval) and hanging-wall topography on the Feng et al. [2010] model of the Beichuan fault.
+Note the suppression of fault slip where normal stress is highest, such as below the Pengguan massif (P). \label{fig:feng_slip_sing_n}
+](../figures/feng_slip_sig_n.png)

 ## Calculations of tectonic stress, fault friction and pore fluid pressure